 DMTs may cause other serious side effects, such as liver damage and serious allergic reactions.
 Some DMTs may cause your blood pressure to rise.
 Some may cause your heart rate to slow.

-Keep in mind that your doctor will recommend a DMT if they believe the potential benefits outweigh the risks.
+Keep in mind that a doctor will recommend a DMT if they believe the potential benefits outweigh the risks.

 Living with MS that isn’t effectively managed also carries significant risks.
-Talk to your doctor to learn more about the potential side effects and benefits of different DMTs.
+Talk with your doctor to learn more about the potential side effects and benefits of different DMTs.

 DMTs aren’t generally considered safe for people who are pregnant or breastfeeding.

-Before you start treatment with a DMT, your doctor should screen you for active infections, liver damage, and other health problems that might raise the risks of taking the medication.
+Before you start treatment with a DMT, a doctor should screen you for active infections, liver damage, and other health problems that might raise the risks of taking the medication.

-If you think you might be experiencing side effects, let your doctor know right away.
+If you think you might be experiencing side effects, let a doctor know right away.

-Multiple DMTs have been approved to treat MS, including six types of oral therapy.
+Multiple DMTs have been approved to treat MS, including 10 types of oral therapy.

 Some of these medications may be safer or better suited to certain people than others.